 Strine, Leo E. Jr.; Hanks, James J. Jr.; Olson, John F.; Sparks, A. Gilchrist; Veasey, E. Norman; and Williams, Gregory P., "Perfectly Frank: A Reflection on Quality Lawyering in Honor of R. Franklin Balotti" (2017).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1752.

 Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Law and Economics Commons, Legal Biography Commons, Legal Ethics and Professional Responsibility Commons, Legal Profession Commons